pingcap/docs/dev/reference/configuration/tikv-server/configuration-file.md

 ### `raft-base-tick-interval`

 + The time interval at which the Raft state machine ticks
-+ Default value: 1s
++ Default value: `1s`
 + Minimum value: greater than `0`

 ### `raft-heartbeat-ticks`

-+ The number of passing ticks when the heartbeat is sent.
++ The number of passed ticks when the heartbeat is sent.
 This means that a heartbeat is sent at the time interval of `raft-base-tick-interval` * `raft-heartbeat-ticks`.
 + Default value: `2`
 + Minimum value: greater than `0`

 ### `raft-election-timeout-ticks`

-+ The number of passing ticks when Raft election is initiated.
-This means that if Raft group is in an leaderless state, the Leader election is initiated approximately after the time interval of `raft-base-tick-interval` * `raft-election-timeout-ticks`.
++ The number of passed ticks when Raft election is initiated.
+This means that if Raft group is missing the leader, a Leader election is initiated approximately after the time interval of `raft-base-tick-interval` * `raft-election-timeout-ticks`.
 + Default value: `10`
 + Minimum value: `raft-heartbeat-ticks`

 ### `raft-min-election-timeout-ticks`

-+ The minimum number of passing ticks when Raft election is initiated.
-If the number is `0`, the item uses the value of `raft-election-timeout-ticks`.
-This value of this item must be no smaller than `raft-election-timeout-ticks`.
++ The minimum number of ticks during which the Raft election is initiated.
+If the number is `0`, the value of `raft-election-timeout-ticks` is used.
+The value of this parameter must be greater than or equal to `raft-election-timeout-ticks`.
 + Default value: `0`
 + Minimum value: `0`

 ### `raft-max-election-timeout-ticks`

-+ The maximum number of passing ticks when Raft election is initiated.
-If the number is `0`, the item uses the value of `raft-election-timeout-ticks` * `2`.
++ The maximum number of ticks during which the Raft election is initiated.
+If the number is `0`, the value of `raft-election-timeout-ticks` * `2` is used.
 + Default value: `0`
 + Minimum value: `0`

 ### `raft-max-size-per-message`

 + The soft limit on the size of a single message packet
-+ Default value: 1MB
++ Default value: `1MB`
 + Minimum value: `0`
 + Unit: MB

 ### `raft-max-inflight-msgs`

 + The number of logs to be confirmed.
-If this number is exceeded, log sending will slow down.
+If this number is exceeded, log sending slows down.
 + Default value: `256`
 + Minimum value: greater than `0`

 ### `raft-entry-max-size`

 + The hard limit on the maximum size of a single log
-+ Default value: 8MB
++ Default value: `8MB`
 + Minimum value: `0`
 + Unit: MB|GB

 ### `raft-log-gc-tick-interval`

-+ The time interval at which the polling task of deleting Raft logs is scheduled. `0` means that this feature is not enabled.
++ The time interval at which the polling task of deleting Raft logs is scheduled. `0` means that this feature is disabled.
-+ Default value: 10s
++ Default value: `10s`
 + Minimum value: `0`

 ### `raft-log-gc-threshold`